-The City of Madison is replacing the playground equipment at Eken Park!
+The City of Madison replaced the playground equipment at Eken Park!

 The City of Madison Parks Division held two meetings to discuss the playground improvements at Eken Park in 2020.The first public meeting was a playground workshop held with two other neighborhoods on November 9, 2020.
 At this virtual meeting City staff presented the Madison Parks playground input process, provided background on Madison’s playgrounds, and sought input from the neighborhood on individual park playgrounds.

 The second public meeting was a playground meeting held on January 6, 2021.
 At this meeting City staff presented three playground designs and meeting attendees selected the preferred equipment for the Eken Park playground replacement.

 The new playground equipment will be installed in spring 2022.